aff4/pyaff4/README.md

 project at https://github.com/aff4/ReferenceImages

 1. Reading ZipFile style volumes.
+2. Reading striped ZipFile volumes.
 2. Reading AFF4 Image streams using the deflate or snappy compressor.
-3. Reading RDF metadata using Turtle (and in some instances YAML for backwards compatibility).
+3. Reading RDF metadata using both YAML and Turtle.
-4. Map streams.
+4. Verification of linear and block hashed images.
+5. Writing ZipFile style volumes.

 ## What is in progress

 1. Logical file acquisition.

  ## What is not yet supported: